-Prior to joining Foley, Mr. Landis practiced for three years with Cravath, Swaine & Moore in New York City.
+Prior to joining Foley, John practiced for three years with Cravath, Swaine & Moore in New York City.

-In 2010 and 2011, Mr. Landis was named a BTI Client Service All-Star, an elite group of attorneys nominated solely and exclusively by clients in BTI’s independent study as delivering the absolute best in client service.
-He also was selected for inclusion in the 2009 Illinois Super Lawyers® list.*
+In 2010 and 2011, John was named a BTI Client Service All-Star, an elite group of attorneys nominated solely and exclusively by clients in BTI’s independent study as delivering the absolute best in client service.
+He was selected for inclusion in the 2009 Illinois Super Lawyers® list* and has also been selected by his peers for inclusion in The Best Lawyers in America© in the field of Insurance Law (2022).

-Mr. Landis graduated from the University of Minnesota School of Law (J.D., magna cum laude, 1988), where he was a member of the law review.
-Mr. Landis clerked for two years for the Hon.
-James M. Rosenbaum, U.S. District Court, District of Minnesota.
+John graduated from the University of Minnesota School of Law (J.D., magna cum laude, 1988), where he was a member of the law review.
+John clerked for two years for the Honorable James M. Rosenbaum, U.S. District Court, District of Minnesota.

-A native of Appleton, Wisconsin, Mr. Landis received his undergraduate degree in mathematics from Lawrence University in 1984.
+A native of Appleton, Wisconsin, John received his undergraduate degree in mathematics from Lawrence University in 1984.

 He is admitted to practice in Illinois and New York.